-As I attempted to sprint for the third round of 60 seconds, my strides slowed.
+As I attempted to sprint for the third round at the end of my workout, my strides slowed.
 I was running out of gas.

 This shouldn’t have come as a surprise…

-I’ve gone for a run maybe two times in the last 4 months.
-I’m not in good running shape.
+I’ve gone for a run at most two times in the last few months.

 In most ways, I’m a better mover than ever before!
 I’m stronger and more flexible.
 But despite that, I still can’t do some of the things that I used to be able to do.

 A handful of years ago, this would have frustrated me to no end.

 But today, I’m at peace with it.
 I accept reality for what it is: my body is not the same as it once was.

 Mindfulness guides you to pay attention to moment you’re in, without judgment.

 To be fully present, you need to be at peace with your current circumstances, regardless of what they may be.
 This means accepting your emotions, the sensations in your body, and the activity in your environment for what it is.

 It’s neither good or bad, it just is!